 Top of the page

-Painful sex can be caused by many things.
-You may have an injury, an infection, or a growth in your vagina.
+Painful sex can include pain before, during, or after sex.
+It can be caused by many things, such as an injury, an infection, or a growth on the genitals or internal sex organs.
 Or maybe you have muscle spasms.
-In some cases, the pain is caused by another medical condition, such as a spinal problem.
+In some cases, the pain is caused by another medical condition.

-Some medicines can cause dryness in the vagina.
-And as a woman gets older, her vagina gets drier.
-It may also narrow, shorten, and get stiffer.
+Some medicines or menopause can cause dryness in the vagina.
 This dryness can make sex painful.

 Talk to your doctor about what might be causing your painful sex.
 Treatment may help.